-

-Welcome to Pitra Moksha
+Welcome to Pitra Moksah

 We are dedicated to honor the sacred tradition of Pitra Moksha — the liberation of ancestral souls.
 At PitraMoksha, we understand the importance of expressing love and gratitude to our forefathers, ensuring their peaceful journey in the afterlife.